Crime Expo South Africa

 Crime Expo South Africa (CESA) was a website that detailed crime in South Africa and encouraged victims to tell their stories.
 Pages on the site dealt with murder, rape, farm attacks and armed robbery.
 The stated aim of the site was "to provide foreigners with detailed information and regular updates regarding the issue of safety in South Africa".
 The site was started on 4 July 2006 purportedly by a Neil Watson, later purportedly joined by Shaun Thompson; although newspaper reports later suggested that both of these may have been noms-de-plume of a gay rights activist, Juan Duval Uys.

 On 21 November 2006 the website was suspended due to the failure of the owners to remove what the hosting service deemed to be abusive content.
 Watson stated that the offending comments were left by hackers as part of a smear campaign to discredit the site, and that the site would be relaunched with a new host by 30 November 2006.

-The site was back online at the url crimexposouthafrica.net, but, as of October 2008, is discontinued.
+As of October 2008, the website has been discontinued.